open-wc/open-wc/packages/demoing-storybook/README.md

 <div class="custom-block tip"><p class="custom-block-title">TIP</p> <p>You can find a more interactive version of this in the <a href="/demoing-storybook/?path=/docs/decorators-withwebcomponentknobs--example-output">withWebComponentsKnobs docs</a>.</p></div>

-Base on the data in [custom-elements.json](./#custom-elementsjson) we can automatically generate knobs for your stories.
+Based on the data in [custom-elements.json](./#custom-elementsjson), we can automatically generate knobs for your stories.

 To enable this feature you will need to add an additional decorator.